 The continued refinement of the BGS Auction Process has contributed to its longevity.
 Through the cooperation of the Board and Board Staff, the EDCs, and other stakeholders, the Auction Process has adapted over time in response to market changes and concerns of suppliers and other stakeholders to the benefit of BGS customers.
 The cooperation across parties and the flexibility of the BGS Auction Process allowed the BGS Auctions to be conducted successfully during the COVID-19 health crisis.
 Specifically, the 2021 BGS Auctions were held remotely for the first time since their inception by implementing collaborative changes to protocols.
 For instance, in response to concerns expressed by the New Jersey Division of Rate Counsel, in the 2021 Board Order, the Board directed NERA, as Auction Manager, to "provide additional training to prospective bidders and mock auctions to test BGS bidders' connectivity in order to have [a] seamless auction" (2021 Board Order at page 18).
 As such, bidders in the 2021 BGS Auctions were able to take part in multiple training opportunities, at their option, to ensure their technical preparedness in the event that bidders were not participating in the BGS Auctions from their usual places of business.
-The Board found that this collaborative effort led to the successful implementation of the 2021 BGS Auctions, indicating in its Order approving the results of the 2021 BGS Auctions5 that "the adjustments to typical practices and protocols in administering and monitoring the BGS Auctions that were in place to accommodate State and Federal COVID-19 restrictions did not materially affect the Auctions in unanticipated ways" (Order Approving 2021 BGS Auctions at page 4).
+The Board found that this collaborative effort led to the successful implementation of the 2021 BGS Auctions, indicating in its Order approving the results of the 2021 BGS Auctions2 that "the adjustments to typical practices and protocols in administering and monitoring the BGS Auctions that were in place to accommodate State and Federal COVID-19 restrictions did not materially affect the Auctions in unanticipated ways" (Order Approving 2021 BGS Auctions at page 4).

-As a result of this successful conduct of the 2021 BGS Auctions, the EDCs propose to continue to conduct a statewide clock auction to procure power for BGS customers consistent with the manner in which the 2021 BGS Auctions were conducted, including conducting the BGS Auctions from a remote setting and holding additional training opportunities for bidders.
-The EDCs anticipate that continuing to conduct the BGS Auctions remotely will reduce costs, to the benefit of BGS customers, by eliminating those costs associated with maintaining the physical BGS Auction office.
-Additionally, after having already conducted the 2021 BGS Auctions in a remote setting, those protocols that were adjusted to accommodate holding the Auctions remotely are already in place.
-In regard to conducting the 2021 BGS Auctions from a remote setting, the Board Advisor, Bates White, LLC ("Bates White"), in its Annual Final Report on the 2021 BGS-RSCP and BGS-CIEP Auctions stated that it "felt the effort was successful and could be repeated if the Board wishes to do so" and that "the effort served as a 'proof of concept' that the Auction can be conducted remotely in the future if there is a similar disruption or if the Board decides that it is appropriate" (Bates White's Annual Final Report on the 2021 BGS RSCP and CIEP Auctions at page 19).
-As such, the EDCs are requesting that the Board approve the remote conduct of the 2022 BGS Auctions.
-Additionally, the EDCs are also requesting that the Board approve that the EDCs take the steps necessary to close and/or sublet (as possible) the physical BGS Auction office.
+In regard to conducting the 2021 BGS Auctions from a place other than the physical Auction office in Newark, New Jersey, the Board Advisor, Bates White, LLC ("Bates White"), in its Annual Final Report on the 2021 BGS-RSCP and BGS-CIEP Auctions stated that it "felt the effort was successful and could be repeated if the Board wishes to do so" and that "the effort served as a 'proof of concept' that the Auction can be conducted remotely in the future if there is a similar disruption or if the Board decides that it is appropriate" (Bates White's Annual Final Report on the 2021 BGS RSCP and CIEP Auctions at page 19).
+As a result of this successful conduct of the 2021 BGS Auctions, the EDCs proposed, and the Board approved, conducting the 2022 BGS Auctions from a remote setting.
+In its Order approving the results of the 2022 BGS Auctions3, the Board again found that "the adjustments to typical practices and protocols in administering and monitoring the BGS Auctions that were in place to accommodate State and Federal COVID-19 restrictions did not materially affect the Auctions in unanticipated ways" (Order Approving 2022 BGS Auctions at page 4).